gorenje/rippenstein/works/horrorscope.md

 {% assign data=site.data.works.horrorscope %}
 {% include worksection.html data=data %}

 Our future is shrouded in a fog of the unknown.
-Gregorius has taken it upon himself to make a change for the better.
-Having been spiritually touched, Gregorius has been lucky enough to have peeked behind the curtains of the future.
+Gregorius having been lucky enough to have peeked behind the curtains of the future, has taken it upon himself to make a change for the better.

-Traditional horoscopes are horribly general and can fit to nearly any situation, making them useless for everyday use.
-HorrorScopes are highly optimised providing a detailed and for some, accurate account of the future.
+Traditional horoscopes are horribly general and can represent nearly any situation, making them useless for everyday use.
+HorrorScopes are highly optimised prediction technology.
+Providing a detailed and (for some) accurate account of the future.

-Having gained a large seven figure investment from the seven largest futuring funds, HorrorScopes provides an unbounded and unparalleled clarity into the fogified future.
+Having gained a largish seven figure round-A seedfunding from (at least) the seven largest futuring funds, HorrorScopes provides unbounded and unparalleled clarity into the future.

-Powered by the DefEng (Defogification Engine&reg;) and based on the latest advancement of IMT (Infinite Monkeys Technology&reg;), HorrorScope provides a solid basis for Web 3.2.
+Powered by the DefEng - Defogification Engine&reg; - and based on the latest and greatest advancement of IMT - **Infinite Monkeys Technology&reg;**, HorrorScope provides a solid basis for Web 3.2.

-Crystal Balls, Tarot Cards, Tea Leafs and other assorted earlier technologies have been infinitely hyperised by a harmonisation of IMT&reg; and DefEng&reg; breakthroughs.
+Older technology such as Crystal Balls, Tarot Cards, Tea Leafs, amongst others have been hyperised and integrated by a harmonisation of IMT&reg; and DefEng&reg; breakthroughs and learnings.

-Anxiety of the future will become a thing of the past - the blissful fear of the HorrorScope replacing the antiquated anxieties of the past.
+Anxiety of the future will become a thing of the past, being blissful replaced by the fear of HorrorScopes.
+The antiquated anxieties of the yesteryears will become just that: antiquated.

-Gregorius describes his work as a "*poke in the eye for those with eyes*".
+Gregorius describes his work as a:

+> *poke in the eye for those with eyes*

 And follows up with: